bediger4000/tableaux-in-go/README.md

 in the original expression:

 * Negation counts for 1
-* Equivalence, implication, condjunction, disjunction count for 2
+* Equivalence, implication, conjunction, disjunction count for 2

 The depth of the longest branch will be no greater than what you count.